Set up a third-party internet connection

 — gateway for the current server subnet, which is specified on the global router;<x>

-— parameter from 1 to 9999 defining the priority of the specified gateway, 1 being the highest priority.
+— parameter from 1 to 9999 that defines the priority of the specified gateway, 1 being the highest priority.

-For a cloud server, cloud database cluster, or Managed Kubernetes cluster, use the following instructions Static routes.
+For a cloud server, cloud database cluster, or Managed Kubernetes cluster, use the Static Routes instruction.

 6. Configure routing to the Internet on a global router